Textualize/textual/README.md

 > [!TIP]
 > Textual is an asynchronous framework under the hood.
 Which means you can integrate your apps with async libraries &mdash; if you want to.
+> If you don't want or need to use async, Textual won't force it on you.